ScrippsDC/EMTALAPregnancy/README.md

 The code for this step is in [1_etl_nearby_text_search.py](1_etl_nearby_text_search.py).

 After some manual review of the results returned by the simple text search, data editor Rosie Cima noticed the inspection text field was somewhat structured.
-Patients were often identified by an alias like "Patient #13", or "Patient Identifier 7", or "PI 4".
-This was often followed by a description of the patient's complaint, and then a timeline of events.
+Patients were often identified by an alias like "Patient #13", or "Patient Identifier 7", or "PI 4", which was often followed by a description of the patient's complaint, and then a timeline of events.

 Rosie wrote some code to do the same kind of keyword search as in the previous step, but _only_ in the text surrounding the patient identifier -- either in the same paragraph as it, or a certain number of characters before or after.
 Because we were searching a more targeted text field, we were able to use more general key words and phrases ([1_etl_keywords.txt](data/manual/1_etl_keywords.txt) and fewer stop phrases [1_etl_stopphrases.txt](data/manual/1_etl_stopphrases.txt))